SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Then, declare a new variable called ``currentLoginAttempt``, and give it an initial value of ``0``.”

-A constant is used for the maximum number of allowed login attempts, because that maximum value never changes.
+The maximum number of allowed login attempts is declared as a constant, because that maximum value never changes.
-A variable is used for the current login attempt counter, however, because this value must be incremented after each failed login attempt.
+The current login attempt counter is declared as a variable, however, because this value must be incremented after each failed login attempt.

 If a named value in your code is not going to change,